PITTSBURGH -- Getting an eight-run lead by the third inning will help any pitcher, even one who has not won in eight starts.

 Starling Marte and Alvarez hit home runs for the NL Central-leading Pirates.

-Andrew McCutchen had three of Pittsburgh's 10 hits, and Neil Walker and Jose Tabata had two each.
-McCutchen has had multiple hits in 10 of his last 14 games, going 23-for-49 (.469) in that span.
+Andrew McCutchen had three of Pittsburgh's 10 hits, and Neil Walker and Jose Tabata contributed two each.
+McCutchen has had multiple hits in 10 of his last 14 games, going 23-for-49 (.469) during that span.

 Pittsburgh (72-50) lost for the sixth time in their last eight games and had their lead in the NL Central reduced to two games over the St. Louis Cardinals.